Algorithms for group isomorphism via group extensions and cohomology: Nonabelian cohomology and its applications

 \paragraph{Extensions of centerless groups.} We have already mentioned a few useful properties of extensions of centerless groups, that is, when $Z(N) = 1$.
-One that is implicit in what we've already said is that every outer action $Q \to \Out(N)$ is extendible, that is, it is induced from some extension of $N$ by $Q$.
+One that is implicit in what we have already said is that every outer action $Q \to \Out(N)$ is extendable, that is, it is induced from some extension of $N$ by $Q$.
 These properties culminate in the following very useful theorem:

 \begin{theorem}[{see, \eg, \cite[Thm.~2.7.11]{Suzuki}}] Let $N$ be a centerless group, $Q$ any group, and $G$ an extension of $N$ by $Q$.
 Then $G$ is determined up to isomorphism by the induced outer action of $Q$ on $N$.